Designing and measuring for what matters most

-Center for Whole Communities’ Whole Measures framework is a flexible framework for planning and evaluating that can be adapted to your community’s goals.
-When applied to a social or environmental change initiative, Whole Measures can serve as a foundation for a highly integrated, whole systems approach that effectively embraces a wide variety of values such as: social equity, biodiversity, human rights, ecosystem health, civic engagement, and economic vitality.
+The Whole Measures framework is a flexible tool for community engagement, planning and evaluating that can be adapted to the needs and perspectives of those who use it.
+When applied to a social or environmental change initiative, Whole Measures can serve as a foundation for a highly integrated, whole systems approach that effectively embraces a wide variety of values such as: social justice, biodiversity, human rights, ecosystem health, civic engagement, and economic vitality.